parduckids/milestone-project-one/README.md

   - [jQuery](https://jquery.com/) was in the bootstrap library used for the responsive navigation bar.

-  - [Screenshot.app](https://support.apple.com/en-gb/HT201361#:~:text=In%20macOS%20Mojave%20or%20later%2C%20you%20can%20also%20set%20a,more%20about%20the%20Screenshot%20app.) was used to create videos to demonstrate the use of Gitpod and Github pages
+  - [Screenshot.app](https://support.apple.com/en-gb/HT201361#:~:text=In%20macOS%20Mojave%20or%20later%2C%20you%20can%20also%20set%20a,more%20about%20the%20Screenshot%20app.) was used to create videos to demonstrate the use of Gitpod and Github pages, to create screenshots for readme.md .

   - [Cloudconvert](https://cloudconvert.com/mov-to-gif) was used to convert .mov video file to gif file that is playing in the readme.md file.